Home Cinema Guide may get a commission if you buy from a link marked with * on this page: about ads

 The lack of inputs is a limitation that might prove a problem for some people.
 If so, this might not be a suitable soundbar for you, and you’ll need to consider the other options suggested in this section.

 Like other Sonos products, the core integration is Ethernet or Wi-Fi for connecting to your local network.
-This allows you to access several online streaming services, plus you can create a network of other Sonos speakers throughout your home.
+This allows you to access several online streaming services and create a network of other Sonos speakers throughout your home.

 Finally, don’t forget that you can add a Sonos Sub and surround speakers to create a 5.1 system – with the Ray at the center.